odelbos/saphyr/rdoc/02_Field_Types.md

   #                             |                                  |
   # Size of array must be: 1 >= s <= 10                            |
   #                                                                |
-  #               This 'opts' are for the element of array, ie: 'string'
+  #               This 'opts' are for the elements of the array, ie: 'string'
 end
 ```